 His sidekick Suzy Turquoise Blue is similarly transformed from a 16th-century English street urchin with historically accurate hygiene to a Ninja assassin killing machine.
 Dame Primus, the incarnation of the last will and testament of the universe's creator, becomes a were-bear-frog.
 Ironically, this makes it much less terrifying than it is.
 Arthur subverts this trope as his constant usage of the Keys causes him to get taller.

-Played straight when Rincewind meets Coin the Sourcerer in Discworld/Sourcery; Armed with naught but a half-brick in a sock, the wizzard goes up Coin's tower and finds out what the readers have known the entire book- that all-powerful, unmatched Sourcerer is just a little boy.
+- Played straight when Rincewind meets Coin the Sourcerer in Sourcery; Armed with naught but a half-brick in a sock, the wizzard goes up Coin's tower and finds out what the readers have known the entire book- that all-powerful, unmatched Sourcerer is just a little boy.

-Big Fido, mysterious head of the short-lived Dog Guild, is a toy poodle.
+- Big Fido, mysterious head of the short-lived Dog Guild in Men at Arms, is a toy poodle.

 "Let me guess.
 You were expecting someone bigger?"